minos-framework/minos-python/README.md

 Internally, it leverages Event Sourcing, CQRS and a message driven architecture to fulfil the commitments of an asynchronous environment.

+## Documentation

+The official documentation as well as the API you can find it under https://clariteia.github.io/minos_microservice_networks/.
+Please, submit any issue regarding documentation as well!

 ## Set up a development environment

 Minos uses `poetry` as its default package manager.
-Please refer to (https://python-poetry.org/docs/#installation) for instructions on how to install it.
+Please refer to the [Poetry installation guide](https://python-poetry.org/docs/#installation) for instructions on how to install it.

 Now you con install all the dependencies by running
 ```bash